ErwinRieger/ddprint/README.md

 Ultimaker direct drive firmware with host side preprocessing.

 This is a experimental firmware for Arduino Mega based 3D printers.
-I use it to print on a Ultimaker2 over USB, the slicers used are Cura and Slic3r.
+I use it to print on a Ultimaker2 over USB, the slicers used are Cura, Slic3r and Simplify3D.

 The main goal for this firmware is to do fast and highly detailed (circles with many segmets) prints over USB.
 This is not possible with the original Marlin firmware because of the limited CPU power of the